jaegarbomb/portfolio/index.md

 - Using a hybrid approach a model was devised to analyze the sentiment for a particular comment. <br>
 - The hybrid approach resulted in  <b>85% accuracy</b>.<br>
 <br>

+## Education
+Currently pursuing Masters in Machine Learning and Artificial Intelligence from Liverpool John Moores University (LJMU) B.E in Electronics and Communication from PES University (2016)